 There are no deviations of German Estate Law and German Probate Law on a State (“Bundesland”) by State (“Bundesland”) basis.

 Unlike in the U.S., a German Estate (“Nachlass”) is not viewed by German Estate and Probate Law as a separate legal entity (“Juristische Person”).

-Consequently, the office of a Personal Representative of Estate, of an Executor of Estate or of an Administrator of Estate in the sense of U.S. Estate and Probate Law is virtually unknown to German Law, even though a German Executor may be named by a German Decedent in his or her Will (“Testament”), which in practice, however, is rarely done, because, as already outlined above, a German Heir (“Erbe”) is deemed to directly step into a Decedent’s shoes at the moment of his or her death as a German Joint Tenancy in Common of Heirs (“Gesamthandsgemeinschaft”, “Erbengemeinschaft”).
+Consequently, the office of a Personal Representative of Estate, of an Executor of Estate or of an Administrator of Estate in the sense of U.S. Estate and Probate Law is virtually unknown to German Law, even though a German Executor may be named by a German Decedent in his or her Will (“Testament”), which in practice, however, is rarely done, because, as already outlined above, a German Heir (“Erbe”) is deemed to directly step into a Decedent’s shoes at the moment of his or her death as a single Heir (“Erbe”) or as a German Joint Tenancy in Common of Heirs (“Gesamthandsgemeinschaft”, “Erbengemeinschaft”).

 A Trust in the sense of U.S. Common Law is not known in German Estate Law either, i.e. there is no German Trust.

-Jurisdiction over German Probate Proceedings will be held by the German Probate Courts/German Surrogate’s Court (“Nachlassgericht”), which, in turn, is a department of the local German Municipal Courts (“Amtsgericht”) ranking on the respective German County level/German District Court level.
+Jurisdiction over German Probate Proceedings will be held by the German Probate Court/German Surrogate’s Court (“Nachlassgericht”), which, in turn, is a department of the local German Municipal Court (“Amtsgericht”) ranking on the respective German County level/German District Court level.

 The differing concepts of Conflict of Law Rules in both countries for a Decedent’s personal property, i.e. for his or her movable property (Chattels), in some cases and under some circumstances will create the unwanted dilemma of a so-called Split Heirship (“Nachlassspaltung”).